 - Eligibility criteria must be applied to everyone equally, whether a person receives care in residential accommodation or at home.

 - The definition “social care need” has been made clearer, in line with the Care Act 2014.
 This will make it easier to distinguish between a care need which is “social”, or “health” related, in order to judge whether a person’s care needs count as “primary health needs”.

 - CHC reviews are to be improved, in that they will focus on whether the care package is still suitable and not on reviewing eligibility.
 Eligibility will only be reviewed if the CCG can confirm that a person’s needs have changed significantly since the original assessment.

 - It is now the responsibility of CCGs to meet assessed health and wellbeing needs in full, with very limited circumstances in which a person or his family may now be required to pay a top-up, i.e. for non-needs-based services, such as hairdressing.

 The purpose of the new Framework is to clarify several areas of the CHC process, which will hopefully reduce problems previously experienced by people with ongoing healthcare needs and their families.

-For further information on continuing healthcare funding or for assistance with the management of personal affairs, please contact Christine Bass.
+For further information on continuing healthcare funding or for assistance with the management of personal affairs, please contact our healthcare team.

 This content is correct at time of publication